tbrowndev/MacBook-BatteryMonitor/README.md

 # MacBook Battery Monitor

-This project checks the battery percentage and alerts the user through a notification of the battery level if over 90% or less than 20%
+This checks the battery percentage and alerts the user through a notification of the battery level if over 90% or less than 20%

 Why I created this:
 - grew tired of leaving my computer on the charger too long when its already fully charged.